tektutor/jenkins-sep-2021/Day2/README.md

 # Maven

 ### Overview
- - is a build tool used pre-dominently by Java projects
+ - is a build tool used pre-dominently by Java projects, however it's language agnostic build tool.
- - prior to this Apache Ant was the tool used mostly
+ - prior to this Apache Ant was the tool used mostly for Java projects
+ - Ant doesn't have any standards, hence different teams use different project folder conventions which leads to confusions.
+ - Ant doesn't have dependency management support, hence it is our responsibility to downloads third-party library jars, place them in respective folders and we need to take care of classpaths.
+ - pretty much all the above issues are resolved by Maven, hence Maven is a better build tool
- - it is an opensource tool from Apache
+ - Maven is an opensource tool from Apache
- - Convention over Configuration
+ - Maven Convention over Configuration
       - 80 - 20 Principle
- -
+      - most common use-cases doesn't require any configuration when we strictly follow Maven's convention
+      - but when you can't follow Maven's convention, let's say a legacy project that currently uses Ant as a build tool may not be inline with Maven's convention.
+In such cases, you may configure Maven to pick application and test source code from your preffered folders.
+ - Maven supports 3 in-built lifecycle's
+     1. default (23 Phases)
+     2. clean   (3 Phases)
+     3. site    (4 Phases)

 ### Installing JDK in CentOS
 ```